ankane/searchkick/README.md

 heroku addons:open foundelasticsearch
 ```

 Visit the Shield page and reset your password.
 You’ll need to add the username and password to your url.
-Also, verify your port number in your dashboard, It sould be `9243`
+Also, verify the port number on the Overview page.

 Get the existing url with: